For years, the UK maintained one of the most progressive regulatory frameworks for online gaming in the world. But that is poised to change in 2014.

 The Gambling Act 2005 modernized regulations the UK gaming industry.
 It created the UK Gambling Commission, a regulatory body with the authority to license and regulate gambling.
 The Gambling Commission began accepting applications for licenses on January 2, 2006, and began awarding them in September 2007.

-Operators may locate their facilities in the country and offer all types of online gaming including poker, sports and race betting, as well as casino games and online slots, abiding by the remote and gambling software technical standards as outlined by the Gambling Commission.
+Operators may locate their facilities in the country and offer all types of online gaming including poker, sports and race betting, casino games, and online slots, abiding by the remote and gambling software technical standards as outlined by the Gambling Commission.

 To apply for an operating license, applicants must pay an application fee and an annual fee once the operating license is granted.
 Both the application fees and annual operating fees are based on the type of license and are on a sliding scale based on gross gambling yield.